Past Hall of Fame Inductees

 Navin Dimond is the founder of Stonebridge Companies, one of the nation’s leading hotel development and management companies, and serves as President and Chief Executive Officer, overseeing the company’s development, operations and investment functions.
 In June 2014, Navin and his wife Rita donated $1.5 million to Metropolitan State University of Denver, the largest contribution MSU has ever received.
 A significant portion of the gift will create the Dimond Fellowship Program, funding 10 student-fellows each year who are preparing for careers in the hospitality industry.
 In return for the gift, MSU named their hotel management program after the Dimonds.
 The Rita and Navin Dimond Hotel Management Program at MSU Denver's Hospitality Learning Center is the first of its kind in the Rocky Mountain West.
 It includes a 150-room SpringHill Suites by Marriott hotel; a 28,000-square-foot hospitality learning center and a 5,000-square-foot conference center.
 In addition to this wonderful gift, Navin Dimond has a long history of adding to Denver’s hotel inventory, capped by the opening in the summer of 2014 of the Renaissance Denver Downtown City Center, a 230-room hotel built in the lovingly preserved 1915 Colorado National Bank Building.
 The project not only saved the building, but also preserved 16 murals from the iconic western muralist Allen Tupper True.
 The hotel showcases historic elements from the building’s original construction in the early 20th century, juxtaposed with the accommodations, amenities and comforts of a modern luxury hotel.
 For these contributions, Navin Dimond is inducted into the Denver & Colorado Tourism Hall of Fame.

 In the mid 1980s, after working in the Denver area for several years, the young, driven Larry DiPasquale took a major risk by launching Epicurean Group, an endeavor that promised little besides long hours and hard work.
 But his vision for the future, his fearless desire to change the way catering had been done in the past, and his long list of goals, including creating a better product for clients and a better work environment for employees, resulted in a dynamic and multi-faceted organization.
-Epicurean Group now acts as the premium concessionaire at Sports Authority Field at Mile High, exclusive event coordinator/caterer for The Denver Center for the Performing Arts, restaurateur/coordinator/caterer for Palazzo Verdi/Mangia Bevi, and is the preferred caterer at venues across the Front Range including properties in outlying mountain towns.
+Epicurean Group now acts as the premium concessionaire at Sports Authority Field at Mile High (now Empower Field at Mile High), exclusive event coordinator/caterer for The Denver Center for the Performing Arts, restaurateur/coordinator/caterer for Palazzo Verdi/Mangia Bevi, and is the preferred caterer at venues across the Front Range including properties in outlying mountain towns.
 Epicurean has fed thousands at The 2008 Democratic National Convention, Pope John Paul II, Julia Child, Oprah Winfrey and every president since the original George Bush, a list few in the industry can claim.
 DiPasquale still considers the nod from the White House in 1988 to coordinate and cater the prestigious Summit of the Eight, as well as being selected to oversee the inaugural international event, as a major career highlight.
 Epicurean Group, today the largest off-premise catering operation in the state of Colorado, employs more than 300 food service professionals who embrace DiPasqaule’s goals and who understand the importance of exceeding client expectations.
 DiPasquale's keen business sense, and his desire to empower those who work under his leadership, has resulted in a team he trusts to carry forth the vision he has for Epicurean.
 He has been recognized with numerous awards and accolades, including Small Business of the Year, Business Owner/Operator of the Year, Colorado Meetings & Events Lifetime Hall of Fame, Colorado Italian American Hall of Fame and the first caterer to be inducted into the Colorado Restaurant Hall of Fame.
 Epicurean Group is Denver’s only caterer to be registered “Colorado Proud” by the State Department of Agriculture and they meet all of the EPA requirements for green events.
 In addition to his significant business pursuits, Larry and his wife, Jill, are devoted to giving back to the community.
 In 2005, the DiPasquales and their business partner, Sharon Magness Blake, formed Epicurean Compassion to oversee and promote the company's charitable endeavors leading with The LRD Foundation, an education trust created to provide financial support to hospitality and culinary students.
 DiPasquale is intimately involved with We Don’t Waste, providing more than 100,000 meals to homeless since 2011.
 And in addition to his 20-plus years of supporting Volunteers of America, DiPasquale now volunteers the Epicurean Food Truck twice a month to feed Denver’s hungry and homeless.
 Larry DiPasquale credits his success to his own entrepreneurial spirit, a tool which has helped him recognize that same drive in others.
 He is adamant about filling Epicurean’s venues, offices, and kitchens with passionate team members who continually embody and display Epicurean Group’s five core values: Amazing Food, Stellar Service, Nurturing Community & Relationships, Always Going Above & Beyond, and Passion for our Clients.
 For his more than 30 years of excellence in providing Colorado catering, serving as a role model, and giving back to his community, Larry DiPasquale is honored as an inductee into Visit Denver’s Tourism Hall of Fame and celebrates his co-honorees.

 Grace Gillette has been in charge of staging the Denver March Powwow, one of the country's largest Native American cultural events, for 30 years, more than half of its existence.
 Powwow events range from dancing in Plains tribe styles and drumming to storytelling and a craft show, mixed with booths selling original Native American art and foods.
 The Powwow attracts 52,000 attendees over the weekend, 1,600 dancers and 73 drum groups from nearly 80 tribes, and has focused Denver as a center for Native American culture and activities.
 Ms. Gillette belongs to the Arikara tribe.
 Growing up on the Fort Berthold Reservation in North Dakota, she learned the native traditions that powwows try to perpetuate.
 Ms. Gillette's father, George, was chairman of the Three Affiliated Tribes (Mandan, Hidatsa and Arikara), and had the life-time position of Tail Feather Carrier for the Arikara Tribe.
 This position has been passed on to her brother Russell.
 As a result, she has actively participated in the planning of numerous ceremonies and celebrations/dances her entire life.
 Ms. Gillette was named in the Denver Business Journal's "Who's Who in Denver Business.”
 She was also named in Strathmore's Who's Who, and more recently she was selected as one of “Denver’s 150," a special honor recognizing ordinary citizens who are making extraordinary contributions to the Mile High City commemorating Denver’s 150th Birthday.
 In December 2012, the American Indian College Fund named her "Elder of the Year."
 Ms. Gillette is a graduate of Berea Foundation School, Berea, KY and Haskell Institute, Lawrence, KS.
 For keeping Denver’s deep Native American traditions alive and making them an integral part of the city’s tourism and visitor industry, Grace Gillette is to be inducted into the Denver & Colorado Tourism Hall of Fame.